saylordotorg/course_polsc332/Unit04.md

+---
+layout: default
+title: "POLSC332: The Presidency and the Executive Branch"
+course_description: "An exploration of the development of the office and functions of the chief executive, analyzing the sources and nature of executive power in American national government.
+Topics include the constitutional origins of the presidency, the election process, inter-institutional dynamics, and the role and organization of the federal bureaucracy."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The President and the Judiciary** <span id="4"></span>
 <span id="docs-internal-guid-51a3064a-9ecd-9be4-0c8d-f069ed03be41">Much
 like the relationship between the executive and legislative branches of